 Hi…I’m Kyn Kyn, (really McKynlee, but the people here all call me Kyn Kyn) and I just have to get something off of my chest.
-I’m a little over a year old, a 42 lb, female lab mx, I feel a little guilty for complaining because I live with a wonderful foster family in a wonderful home with wonderful dogs.
+I’m a 2 year old, a 42 lb, female lab mx, I feel a little guilty for complaining because I live with a wonderful foster family in a wonderful home with wonderful dogs.
 But, I can’t help myself….because as much as I love it here, I know that I can’t be here forever and all I want is to be in a home that I know I can settle into forever.

 I absolutely love my people and even like to show them this regularly.
 My foster mom works at the table a lot and I know she just melts with love for me when I come over and rest my head on her leg and look into her eyes…(I’ve overheard her talking about me); granted I do this the most when she happens to have food on the table, but I do really love her right back.
 This is not a relationship that can last though…she needs the space to be able to foster more dogs so they don’t get killed and I need to be able to feel settled.

 I’m a love bug to my favorite people, gentle and sweet they say.
 I’m a real snuggle bunny and like to mold myself into my people to cuddle or lay against a leg or on a foot; it really gives me sucha sense of contentment.
 I’m gonna be honest though…I’m not one of these guys who will instantly love everyone I meet, but once I have my new family I will love them just as much as I do these fosters of mine and I will be very loyal.
 You’ll need to be a little patient with me because this change to an adoptive family is not going to be easy for me.
 In fact, it’s kind of scary even as it is also exciting.
 I do know that once I’ve spent a little time with an adopter, I will give them all of the same love and melt their hearts as I do all of my foster familiy’s, (especially because I love treats).